SBA 7a Loan

 This is huge benefit for both the borrower and the lender and it can make "airballs" or under-collateralized transactions possible.

-It is worth mentioning that this program has been around for decades and the defualt rate for SBA 7a loans is very, very low.
+It is worth mentioning that this program has been around for decades and the default rate for SBA 7a loans is very, very low.

 (FYI: The SBA 504 loan can be used to finance much larger projects and is only for real estate, FF&E and long-life/heavy equipment.
 It is frequently used for SBA self-storage financing, RV Park financing, RV and Boat Storage, Hotel loans and Assisted Living Facility financing ).